2008 United States Senate election in Montana

 The 2008 United States Senate election in Montana was held on November 4, 2008.
-Incumbent Senator Max Baucus won re-election to a sixth term in a landslide, winning more than 70% of the vote and carrying every county in the state, despite Republican John McCain's narrow victory in the state in the concurrent presidential election.
-Baucus later resigned his seat on February 6, 2014, after the Senate confirmed him to be U.S. Ambassador to China, having already announced his intention to retire at the end of term on April 23, 2013.
-As of 2024, this is the last time Democrats won the Class 2 Senate seat in Montana.
+Incumbent Senator Max Baucus won re-election to a sixth term in a landslide, winning more than 72% of the vote and carrying every county in the state, despite Republican John McCain's narrow victory in the state in the concurrent presidential election.
+Baucus later resigned his seat on February 6, 2014, after the Senate confirmed him to as U.S. ambassador to China, having already announced his intention to retire at the end of his term on April 23, 2013.
+As of 2024, this is the last time Democrats won the Class 2 Senate seat in Montana, and the last Montana U.S. Senate race where any candidate won every county.

 Background

 Montana generally gives its presidential electors to Republican candidates, but historically has elected several prominent Democrats to the United States Senate, including Thomas Walsh, Burton K. Wheeler, Mike Mansfield, and Lee Metcalf.
 Between 1913 and 2015, only two Republicans served as U.S. Senator from Montana, Zales Ecton and Conrad Burns.
 In 2004, the state elected Democratic Governor Brian Schweitzer, reversing a 16-year trend of electing Republicans to the Governorship.
 In the 2006 elections, the Republican Party took over the state House of Representatives in Montana, the only pick-up of a state legislature for the Republicans.
 In 2006 the Democratic candidate for the United States Senate Jon Tester managed to defeat incumbent Republican Senator Conrad Burns and flip the seat into the Democratic column.